hydrodynamicstability/statquotes/README.md

   - *Data Analysis:  What Can Be Learned from the Past 50 Years*.
 Wiley.

+- "I once suggested in discussion at a statistical meeting that it might be well if statisticians looked to see how data was actually analyzed by many sorts of people.
+A very eminent and senior statistician rose at once to say that this was a novel idea, that it might have merit, but that young statisticians should be careful not to indulge in it too much, since it might distort their ideas.  *The ideas of data analysis ought to survive a look at how data is analyzed*....If data analysis is to be well done, much of it must be a matter of judgment, and 'theory', whether statistical or non-statistical, will have to guide, not command."

+  - John W. Tukey (1962)

+  - The future of data analysis.  *Annals of Mathematical Statistics*, 33:  1-67.

 ## Experimental design

 - "The purpose of statistics in laboratories should be to save labor, time, and expense by efficient experimental designs.
 But all too frequently statisticians impose all kinds of nonsensical conditions on the poor biologist or psychologist--conditions which, although they produce unequivocal statistical results, actually hinder him in his research."